inforgamer/inforgamer/README.md

 ### 🛠️ What I'm Working On
 - 🍹 **Go Drinking!:** A premium event and Open Bar management platform with high-precision stock control, built with Kotlin & Jetpack Compose.
 - 📦 **Estoque:** A professional inventory system (Dart/Python) with real-time SQLite & MySQL sync.
-- 🎮 **Project Insomnia:** A 2D Roguelite exploring mental health through a Tarot-based class system.
+- 🎵 **Pico MP3 Player:** A custom hardware MP3 player with a rotary encoder interface and ILI9341 display, built using Raspberry Pi Pico and MicroPython.
 - 🖋️ **Writing:** Two novels in progress, blending the fantastic with the everyday.

 <br>